eaftan/eaftan.github.io/_posts/2021-03-05-import-order.md

 ---
 layout: post
-title: "Changing import order: What could go wrong?"
+title: "Re-sorting imports: What could go wrong?"
 ---

 One of our team's responsibilities at Google was to make style decisions and enforce them for Java.